cbsudux/Human-Pose-Estimation-101/README.md

 - Higher the better

 ### Mean Per Joint Position Error - MPJPE
-- Per joint position error = Euclidean distance between Ground truth and Prediction for a joint
+- Per joint position error = Euclidean distance between ground truth and prediction for a joint
 - Mean per joint position error = Mean of per joint position error for all k joints (Typically, k = 16)
 - Calculated after aligning the root joints (typically the pelvis) of the estimated and groundtruth 3D pose.
 - __PA MPJPE__